Thi-Ponce/Capstone-Project-1/README.md

 # Capstone Project

 > This is the 1st capstone project I've done while studying at Microverse.
 It's a simple wepage made by following the requirements asked of me and personalizing the content in it.
-You can check a live demo here: https://thi-ponce.github.io/Capstone-Project-1/

 ## Built With